Skip to Main Content

 Perzine: Short for personal zine.
 A zine that discusses personal thoughts, experiences, and everyday events.

-Zine Distro Short for Zine distribution.
+Zine Distro: Short for Zine distribution.
 Distros are places that distribute zines.
-Many individuals run Distros out of their homes, mailing zines out to those who order them.
 Some independent book stores carry zines as well.

 $100 and a T-Shirt: A Documentary About Zines in the Northwest (128 min)

-An original documentary by Joe Biel, illuminates the world of self-publishing and serves as a cultural analysis of what makes the thriving sub-culture of zinesters tick.
-Biel interviews about 70 zine makers, ex-zine makers, and readers from the northwest—all quirky and artistic young people who produce hand-crafted magazines which run the gamut from artistically ornate polemics to minimalist whimsical rants.
+A documentary by Joe Biel, illuminates the world of self-publishing and serves as a cultural analysis of what makes the thriving sub-culture of zinesters tick.
+Biel interviews about 70 zine makers and readers from the northwest—all quirky and artistic young people who produce hand-crafted magazines which run the gamut from artistically ornate polemics to minimalist whimsical rants.
 They discuss the impetus to create zines, their genesis, self-publishing history, intricacies of the zine community, resources available for zine makers, and the genre's future.